mdeboute/network_flows/generator/mincost/readme.md

 ./maxmin.sh <PATH_TO_MAX_FILE>
 ```

-PS: the maxmin.awk file is from the netflow project.
+PS: the maxmin.awk file is from the netflow project but we adapted it for our code.